Meroje/documentation-en/source/install/install.rst

 .. code-block:: bash

-	sudo nano /etc/apache2/sites-available/novius-os
+	sudo nano /etc/apache2/sites-available/novius-os.conf

 | Replace :command:`nano` with any text editor.
-| Replace :file:`novius-os` with the name you want for your ``Virtual Host``.
+| Replace :file:`novius-os.conf` with the name you want for your ``Virtual Host``.

 | Copy the following configuration in the file you just opened and save.
 | Change the line ``ServerName`` with your domain name when installing on a live server.